tamuri/BIOL0033/software_installation.md

 You will see packages being downloaded and installed.
 Wait for the installation process to finish (when the output stops and prompt is again displayed).
 It can take some time, be patient!

 3. Install packages for multiple sequence alignment and tree visualisation.
-Copy & paste the following lines into the RStudio console and press return
+Copy & paste the following lines into the RStudio console and press return.
+You might get a prompt to update some other packages, which you should accept (update 'all').

 ```
-BiocManager::install("msa", version = "3.8")
+BiocManager::install("msa")
 ```

 4. Check that all the packages have been installed and can be loaded.
 Run the following in the R console